 - install rooftop solar PV without using upfront capital.

 - lock in competitive long-term rates.

 To get Environmental Upgrade Finance you need to sign an Environmental Upgrade Agreement (EUA).
 This agreement is between Council, the owner, and a lender.
-We are working with Better Building Finance for our Environmental Upgrade Agreements (EUAs).
+We are working with Sustainable Australia Fund or our Environmental Upgrade Agreements (EUAs).

 Plastic Wise for Businesses

 In 2019 we put in place our Plastic Wise Policy (DOC 87Kb).
 We want to encourage Moreland businesses to join us in transitioning our facilities and services away from using single-use plastics.

 Around 40% of plastic items are discarded after being used only once.
 Most of these discarded plastics don't biodegrade and have a devastating impact on wildlife if they end up in our waterways.